 Credit: @larrytor34 on Instagram

 This arboretum in Great River is home to some of the oldest varieties of trees on Long Island.
 Species include fir, spruce, pine, cypress, hemlock, yew, and other lesser-known conifers.
 Its place along the Connetquot River on the south shore of Long Island allows for picturesque fall foliage views.
-Get a different look at nature through the park’s Wellness Walks (November 4), which encourage you to slow down and stay present while experiencing the beauty of these natural surroundings.
+Get a different look at nature through the park’s Wellness Walk (November 2), which encourages you to slow down and stay present while experiencing the beauty of these natural surroundings.
 These walks focus on practicing self-reflection while spotting certain elements such as rocks or fallen flower petals.

 Credit: @love_longisland on Instagram